Littlemansmg/Pydump-Async/README.md

 # Pydump-Rewrite
 This bot is built to follow subreddits and send posts to a discord server.
-It will have various options that admins can set so personalize what they want the bot to post.
+It has various options like a nsfw filter and different viewing options

 ## Getting Started
-The bot is still under heavy development and should not be added to any server as of right now (5/16/18)
+The bot is almost good enough for myself, then I need to make sure that I can seperate the NSFW content and create nsfw channels (just to be safe).
+5/31/18

 ## Current Functionality
-* Bot can access Reddit's json object of a subreddit from any sort (i.e. new/hot/top).
+* Bot can access Reddit's json object of a subreddit.
 * Bot can sort through the json object to find the proper URL and send the URL + the subreddit it came from to discord.
 * Bot can read server settings from json file.
+* Bot can set various options
+  * Default channel (optional in some cases)
+    * Where the bot should send reddit posts
+    * Default position is the server owner
+  * NSFW filter
+    * Filters out what reddit has flaged as over 18 content
+    * Default on
+    * Toggleable
+  * Create channels
+    * This option will set if the bot can create a channel for each subreddit it's watching
+    * Default off
+    * Toggleable
+  * Set valid subreddits to 'subscribe' to
+    * List of reddits for the bot to check for post from
+    * Defaulted to an empty list
+* Bot can add/remove a server with set defaults with no user interaction
+* All major commands i.e. sub, unsub, toggle nsfw/create are admin only commands

 ## TODO
 *This list is in no particular order.*